Disinfecting Your Hardwood Floors

 When it comes to cleaning and disinfecting your hardwood floors, you need to proceed carefully because this type of flooring is susceptible to water damage, so you must follow the right steps so that you do not cause any damage.

 Before you start deep cleaning your floors, it is very important that you figure out how your flooring was finished because knowing this information ensures you proceed correctly.
-Find out if it was pre-finished, sealed or covered in urethane because this leads you to the right disinfecting methods that does not harm your flooring.
+Find out if it was pre-finished, sealed or covered in urethane because this leads you to the right disinfecting methods that do not harm your flooring.
 You need to make sure both the cleaning and disinfecting methods you choose are suitable based on the finish of your floors.

 Once you have this information, you can proceed with disinfecting your floors and the first step is to pick up any visible dust or crumbs using just a dry mop because this prevents them from getting stuck in your mop, which can cause scuff marks.
 Prepping your floors is very important because it allows you to disinfect them successfully.
 Sweeping away any loose dirt and debris off the surface should always be completed first because it helps you achieve a thorough cleaning.